Matthew Stevens: 2014/2015

-At the 2014 Australian Goldfields Open, Stevens reached his first quarter-final in a year by knocking out Luca Brecel 5–3 and Fergal O'Brien 5–3, but lost 2–5 to Xiao Guodong.
-He was eliminated 2–6 by John Higgins in the third round of the UK Championship, but reached the last 16 of the Welsh Open by recording his first victory over Ronnie O'Sullivan in twelve years, recovering from 0–2 down to win 4–3.
-However, he lost 2–4 against Marco Fu in the fourth round.
-He was beaten in the first round of the next two ranking events, but thrashed Mark Williams 10–2 at the World Championship, before suffering a heavy 5–13 defeat to O'Sullivan in the second round.
+At the 2014 Australian Goldfields Open, Stevens reached his first quarter-final in a year by knocking out Luca Brecel 5–3 and O'Brien 5–3, but lost 2–5 to Xiao Guodong.
+He was eliminated 2–6 by Higgins in the third round of the UK Championship, but reached the last 16 of the Welsh Open by recording his first victory over O'Sullivan in twelve years, recovering from 0–2 down to win 4–3.
+He lost 2–4 against Fu in the fourth round.
+He overcame Williams 10–2 at the World Championship, before suffering a heavy 5–13 defeat to O'Sullivan in the second round.

 2015/2016

-Stevens was eliminated at the first round stage of the International Championship and UK Championship, before achieving his first successes at a ranking event this season when he ousted David Morris and Martin O'Donnell at the Welsh Open, winning both matches 4–2.
-He made three half centuries in the third round against Martin Gould, but lost 3–4.
+Stevens was eliminated at the first round stage of the International Championship and UK Championship, before achieving his first successes at a ranking event this season when he ousted Morris and Martin O'Donnell at the Welsh Open.
+In the third round against Gould, he lost 3–4.
 He reached the final round of qualifying for the World Championship, but was beaten 6–10 by Kyren Wilson.